 Clearly, there’s serious money at play.
 And the non-virtual art world is taking note.
 Artists with a previous track record of work are beginning to create NFTs, and renowned art auction houses like Christie’s are hosting sales.
 Increasingly, it looks like NFTs are a new component of the 21st-century art world.

 NFTs share one harmful trait with their cryptocurrency cousins: they both use a ton of energy.
 Bitcoin ‘mining’ already generates 38 million tons of CO2 per year, more than the carbon footprint of Slovakia.
 And a 2018 study published in Nature Climate Change found Bitcoin emissions alone could raise Earth’s temperature by two degrees.

-There remains debate about how much of this electricity can be derived from clean energy sources.
-Many ‘mines,’ consisting of computer terminals, have popped up near hydro-electric dams to take advantage of the lower electricity prices.
-But in a world where most energy production is still derived from fossil fuels, critics say cryptocurrency and NFTs will continue to contribute to global warming if change doesn’t happen soon.
+But in a world where most energy production is still derived from fossil fuels, critics say cryptocurrencies and NFTs will continue to contribute to global warming if change doesn’t happen soon.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.